GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 1. Make a copy of this template.
 1. On your local computer, update and add information as indicated:
-    + Fill in the metadata (title, description, author, date_published at the top of this file.
+    + Fill in the metadata (title, description, author, date_published) at the top of this file.
     + There are notes in the template for you, the author, that explain where you need to make changes.
-These notes are enclosed in brackets (&lt; &gt;).
-Make sure you remove all text enclosed in (&lt; &gt;).
+These notes are enclosed in angle brackets (&lt; &gt;).
+Make sure you remove all text enclosed in angle brackets (&lt; &gt;).
     + The template contains placeholders for things like the vendor and product name.
 These are also enclosed in brackets—for example, every place you see `<vendor-name>` and `<product-name>`, substitute approriate names.
-    + After you've made appropriate updates, _remove_ bracketed content.
+    + After you've made appropriate updates, _remove_ content in angle brackets.
     + Remove these instructions.
     + Because this is a template for a variety of setups, it might contain content that isn't relevant to your scenario.
 Remove (or update)